jtarchie/site/written/resume/index.md

   - Developed sophisticated SMS marketing applications employing WAP, SMS protocol, and PHP in collaboration with an agile team of engineers for expedited deployment and testing.

+## Education

+### University of Miami

+Bachelor and Master of Science in Computer Engineering, 2001-2006